Nxcl-11/Malicious-URL-Detector-with-Machine-learning-by-Nou-Chylong/Documents/methodology.md

 - `max_depth=25`
 - `class_weight='balanced_subsample'`
 - `random_state=42`

-The model was trained on the standardized training set.

 ### 8. Prediction and Evaluation
 Predictions were made on the test set.
 A classification report was generated showing precision, recall, and F1-score.